snakster/cpp.react/guides/Introduction.md

 {% endhighlight %}

-# Conclusion
+## Conclusion

-The strength of this design are as follows:

-There are two key points:

-- First-class objects

-- Avoidance of side-effects

-  Compare this to representing events on API level, i.e. `RegisterLeftClickCallback` vs `EventsT<> LeftClick`.

-- Fine-grained ab
+The presented reactive types provide us with specialized tools to address problems that would otherwise be implemented in callbacks with side effects:

+- Signals, as alternative to updating and propagating state changes manually.
+- Event streams, as an alternative to transfering data between event handlers explicitly, i.e. through shared message queues.

+For cases where callbacks with side effects are not just a means to an end, but what is actually intended, observers exist as an alternative to setting up registration mechanisms by hand.

-## Further reading
+### Further reading

-The concept of signals and event streams are established concepts from reactive programming and not original to this library.
+The concepts described in this article are well-established in reactive programming and not original to this library, though semantics may slightly differ between implementations.
-An academic paper which describes them well and has been especially influential for the design of this library is [Deprecating the Observer Pattern](http://lamp.epfl.ch/~imaier/pub/DeprecatingObserversTR2010.pdf) by Maier et al.
+An academic paper which has been especially influential for the design of this library is [Deprecating the Observer Pattern](http://lamp.epfl.ch/~imaier/pub/DeprecatingObserversTR2010.pdf) by Maier et al.